ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 2. On the left pane, click on **Projects** and then click **Create**.
    - Select a location.
    - Provide a project name.
-   - Select resource group where you will create your project and also the cloud services required in the later steps.
+   - Select the resource group where you will create your project and also the cloud services required in the later steps.
 Resource groups are a way for you to organize your account resources into customizable groupings.
    - Click on **Create**.
    - Wait until the project `status` changes to **Active**.
 3. Switch to the {{site.data.keyword.cloud-shell_short}} session that you started earlier and use it in this tutorial when you are asked to run CLI commands.